NavInfoNC/ncserver/README.rst

    a.
 The name of the executable file MUST be the same as the folder itself.
    b.
 The name of the configuration file is recommended to be the same as the folder itself as well.
    c.
-Each service should contain a test script named as test.py if you want to use the ``test`` subcommand of the ``ncserverctl`` command.
+Each service should contain a test script named "test.py" if you want to use the ``test`` subcommand of the ``ncserverctl`` command.

    For example::